soulmachines/sm-web-component/README.md

    - beta release - `beta`

 2. Push the release branch to remote, it will trigger `semantic-release` and `release` job in CI
-3. Once release is done, create a PR to merge the branch back to `master` to get latest version and changelog updated
+3. Once the release is done, create a PR to merge the branch back to `master` to get the latest version and changelog updated

 The table below shows which commit message gets you which release type when `semantic-release` runs: